Application Instructions

 Video Introduction

-Your Duke Engineering application includes a required video introduction in which you’ll answer one question.
-The question prompt will be shown to you, and you will have at least 60 seconds of preparation time.
+You’ll answer one question.
+A prompt will be shown, and you will have at least 60 seconds of preparation time.
+You do not have to use all the time.

 Video Interview

-- An interview does not guarantee admission.
+- An interview does not guarantee admission

 Interview Tips

-- Duke uses Slate Scheduler and Zoom to conduct video interviews.
+- Duke uses Slate Scheduler and Zoom to conduct video interviews

 Joining the Interview